TheMustafiz10/PsychoPredict/README.md

 # PsychoPredict
-Depression Level Detection for Undergraduate Students, Using Academic and Psychological Factors
+A Machine Learning project for Depression Level Detection Using Academic and Psychological Factors for Undergraduate Students.